-The first section of information is ethnicity, the second is gender, and the third is age.
-This reflects summer 2015, fall 2015 and spring 2016 of the students who have identified either a certificate or degree in Early Childhood Education / Child Development.
+The first section of information is gender, the second is age, and the third is ethnicity.
+This reflects summer 2016, fall 2016 and spring 2017 of the students who have identified either a certificate or degree in Early Childhood Education / Child Development.